Ultraviolet germicidal irradiation: Indoor air chemistry

+Polymer damage

 UVC radiation is able to break chemical bonds.
 This leads to rapid aging of plastics and other material, and insulation and gaskets.
 Plastics sold as "UV-resistant" are tested only for the lower-energy UVB since UVC does not normally reach the surface of the Earth.
-When UV is used near plastic, rubber, or insulation, these materials may be protected by metal tape or aluminum foil.
+When UVC is used near plastic, rubber, or insulation, these materials may be protected by metal tape or aluminum foil.

-Uses
+Applications

 Air disinfection

 UVGI can be used to disinfect air with prolonged exposure.
 In the 1930s and 40s, an experiment in public schools in Philadelphia showed that upper-room ultraviolet fixtures could significantly reduce the transmission of measles among students.
-In 2020, UVGI is again being researched as a possible countermeasure against COVID-19.

 UV and violet light are able to neutralize the infectivity of SARS-CoV-2.
 Viral titers usually found in the sputum of COVID-19 patients are completely inactivated by levels of UV-A and UV-B irradiation that are similar to those levels experienced from natural sun exposure.
 This finding suggests that the reduced incidence of SARS-COV-2 in the summer may be, in part, due to the neutralizing activity of solar UV irradiation.